kinwahlai/kinwahlai.github.io/_posts/blog/2015-07-12-auto-login-grails-functional-test.md

 }
 ~~~

-Cool, so now i have the custom auto login service, how can i use this service?
+Cool, so now i have the custom RememberMeServices, how can i use this service?
 Well, it turn out to be quite simple, thanks to the example code i found in `SpringSecurityCoreGrailsPlugin.groovy`.
 All you need to do is "wire" the service in the Grails `resources.groovy` file.

 ~~~ groovy
 if (SpringSecurityUtils.securityConfig.FTRememberMeService.load) {